SymageDocs API User Manual

 url | string | yes | — | HTTPS endpoint to receive events (max 2,048 chars) |

-events | string[] | no | all four events | Event types to subscribe to |
+events | string[] | no | ["job.completed", "job.failed"] | Event types to subscribe to (the two events above) |

 description | string | no | null | Optional label (max 500 chars) |